-'#2 Other' includes investments that support the financial objective and other management activities of the Sub-Fund such as:
+'#2 Other' includes invesments that support the financial objective and other management activities of the Sub-Fund such as:

-- borrowers that are considered not aligned with E/S characteristics; - derivatives for hedging and/or Investment Purposes and/or Efficient Portfolio Management; - cash held for liquidity purposes as an ancillary asset, deposits and money market instruments.
+- Borrowers that are considered not aligned with E/S characteristics; - Derivatives for hedging and/or Investment Purposes and/or Efficient Portfolio Management; - Cash held for liquidity purposes as an ancillary asset, deposits and money market instruments; - Residual Russian Exposure: The Fund holds the proceeds of matured Russian OFZ bonds, which were purchased before the implementation of global sanctions against Russia.
+Due to current capital controls the proceeds are unable to be repatriated.